MarcusAfolabi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Files sorted by byte values, but case insensitive.

-One file name per line.
+One file name per line